gabrielecanepa/igscraper/README.md

 ##### `GET` Get posts

-Returns a CSV file as attachment, containing the posts matching the specified parameters or an eventual error in JSON format.
+Returns a CSV file containing the posts matching the specified parameters or an eventual error in JSON format.

 - **URL**: `/`